generic-pers0n/Lines/README.md

 # System Requirements
 * Lines is guaranteed to work on Linux **and** Windows
-* Lines could work on other systems, provided boost is installed
 * The binaries provided are 64-bit only
+## Compiling
+* Prior to Lines v3.1b1, you need `boost` installed for building Lines.

 # Features
 * You can find a graph's equation, y-intercept, and slope using two coordinate points